kaapana/kaapana/docs/source/tech-basics/build_system.rst

 In a similar manner the kaapana directory and all external source directories are scanned for :code:`Chart.yaml` files.
 For each found file an instance of :code:`HelmChart` is initialized and if existing the .tgz file is removed.

-Generating installation scripts
+Generating deployment scripts
 -------------------------------

-The next step is the creation of installation scripts for each subdirectory of the :code:`kaapana/platforms/` directory.
+The next step is the creation of deployment scripts for each subdirectory of the :code:`kaapana/platforms/` directory.
-The installation script for the starter-platform for example can be found at :code:`kaapana/platforms/starter-platform/platform-installation/install_platform.sh`.
+The deployment script for the starter-platform for example can be found at :code:`kaapana/platforms/starter-platform/platform-deployment/deploy_platform.sh`.
-It is based on :code:`kaapana/platforms/install_platform_template.sh` and configured according to a config file e.g. :code:`kaapana/platforms/starter-platform/platform-installation/installer_config.yaml`.
+It is based on :code:`kaapana/platforms/deploy_platform_template.sh` and configured according to a config file e.g. :code:`kaapana/platforms/starter-platform/platform-deployment/deployment_config.yaml`.

 .. hint::